Heart and Soul

 Our Past Heart and Soul Book Chats included:

-Jeanine Cummins, author, and Yareli Azrimedi, narrator, for American Dirt to benefit the International Rescue Committee
+Jeanine Cummins, author, and Yareli Azrimedi, narrator, for American Dirt for the International Rescue Committee

 Lisa Wingate for Book of Lost Friends to benefit Feeding America & The Whitney Plantation Museum